abeelen/nikamap/doc/index.rst

 Welcome to NikaMap's documentation!
 ====================================

-`NikaMap` is a class to manipulate data produced by the IDL NIKA2 pipeline
+`NikaMap` is a python package to manipulate data produced by the IDL NIKA2 pipeline.

-To see how to use it, please refer to the `README file
+Please refer to the `README file
-<https://gitlab.lam.fr/abeelen/nikamap/blob/master/README.md>`_ in the Github repository.
+<https://gitlab.lam.fr/abeelen/nikamap/blob/master/README.md>`_ in the Git repository.

 Contents: